PRP Frequently Asked Questions:

 Is there anything I can do that will effect the possible outcome?

 Yes, other physicians administering PRP injections have noted that patients who take anti-inflammatory medications, such as NSAIDs, in the weeks after their injection have had less impressive results.
-For this reason we recommend NOT taking any anti-inflammatory medications two weeks leading up to your injection and for a minimum of four weeks following the PRP injection.
+For this reason we recommend NOT taking any anti-inflammatory medications 5 days leading up to your injection and for a minimum of two weeks following the PRP injection.
 A rehab program, such as physical therapy may also be recommended by the Reflex physician to support the best possible outcomes.